A really simple, flavourful & super juicy, Watermelon Mint Salad that will keep you feeling cool as a cucumber during the warmer summer months!

 Shake together the super basic dressing in a jar, then there's a quick toss it all together moment.

 Done.
 Short.
 Simple.
 Easy.
 Told you.
 You got this!

 Even though it's so simple to make, people will be impressed when you whip it out at your next summer get together because it tastes so good.
 Almost sophisticated.
 Take it and run.
 I don't do sophisticated often.

 Those flavours.
 So simple and yet so good.
-And it works so well with grilled food and spicy food and not forgetting my Vegan Black Bean Burgers.
+And it works so well with my vegan crab cakes, grilled food and spicy food and not forgetting my baked tofu and Vegan Black Bean Burgers.
 Currently my fave thing to eat with this salad.
 P-E-R-F-E-C-T combo!

 It's a seriously delicious, colorful, sweet & savoury, refreshing as it gets, feel-good salad.